 Dark harlequins are mockeries of human joy and pain who revel in bringing their victims to the height of pleasure and then the depths of suffering.
+Their spell-like abilities requiring a touch attack can be delivered by hand or using their jester's wands.
 They enjoy sadistic violence and are utterly loyal to the Carnival King.
 Dark harlequins are a common sight whenever the Carnival of Shadows is in town, though they withhold their torturous schemes until citizens are too drunk, impaired, or otherwise engaged in debased acts to notice.